Written by: Vicky Nguyen

 Kosher dining in Hoi An – A blend of Jewish and Vietnamese charm

-Chabad Hoi An offers a cozy and peaceful space, an ideal stop for Jewish tourists who want to enjoy Kosher cuisine when exploring Hoi An ancient town.
+Chabad Hoi An offers a cozy space, an ideal stop for Jewish tourists who want to enjoy Kosher cuisine when exploring Hoi An ancient town.
 Israeli travellers could come experience Kosher cuisine in a space decorated with Vietnamese characteristics, it will definitely be a great and unique way for tourists to check-in.

 Address: 5A (villa) Nguyen Dinh Chieu, Da Kao Ward, District 1, Ho Chi Minh City.